PostHog/posthog.com/contents/blog/changing-to-self-serve.md

 1. get a paid mid-size (at the time, ~$20K-$40K a year) product to product market fit
 1. get a paid large-size ($200K+ a year) product to product market fit

 It took us until last Summer to get the open source product to feel successful.
-It became a lot less buggy, easier to deploy, much fuller featured and more scalable.
+It became less buggy, easier to deploy, better featured and more scalable.
 As a result, we saw our inbound growth increasing and our retention improving.

 We then focused on getting 5 reference customers.
 It turned out, we had to [Nail Funnels](new-vp-nailing-funnels) to do this.